wicked-rainman/wicked-rainman.github.io/projects/M5StackWarDriving.md

 but [_you pays your money and you takes your choice!_](https://www.macmillandictionary.com/dictionary/british/you-pays-your-money-and-you-takes-your-chance-choice "And you thought I was just using bad grammer")

 There's also a range of backpack styled modules available.
-They get attached to the back of the unit and are held in place by magnets embedded in the case.
+They get attached to the back of the unit (Duh!) and are held in place by magnets embedded in the case.
 All in all, quite a fun product to play with.
 I shelled out further and bought a GPS backpack.
 WiFi and Bluetooth are built in, so that meant I could write some [war driving code](https://github.com/wicked-rainman/M5Stack-Fire "WiFi scanning") and maybe do some Bluetooth scanning.
 With the addition of a  usb battery bank, it seems to work very well!